adityayedetore/povstim-with-childes/data/README.md

 [CHAT Transcription Format Guide](https://talkbank.org/manuals/CHAT.html#_Toc33781487) has information about the meanings of the marks in the CHAT format.
 This is the citation they would like us to use: MacWhinney, B. (2000).
 The CHILDES project: Tools for analyzing talk.
 3rd edition.
 Mahwah, NJ: Lawrence Erlbaum Associates.

+### Full description of data gathering process

+1. Downloaded (almost) all the data from the Eng-NA corpora.
+  - Didn't use one of them, it wasn't available last time I checked

+2. Cleaned the data
+  - Removed all the transcription marks
+  - Removed all utterances of length 1 or 0 chars
+  - Removed all utterances by target children

+3. Tested the scripts, checked the data
+  - Tests can be found in `tests` directory.

+4. Split the data
+    1. Gather the non-child utterances and corresponding filenames.
+    2. Shuffel by filename.
+    3. Create a map from file name to number of utterances.
+    4. Order map by number of utterances.
+    5. Iterate through sets of n (=30) file names in map, randomly assign one to the validation set, another to the test set, and leave the remainder for the training set.
+    6. Split data by assignments.